DonDuPontII/Data-Warehouse-AWS-Redshift/README.md

 - After creating a Redshift cluster that aligns with the provided dwh.cfg parameters, one can execute:
     1. create_tables.py
     2. etl.py

-### Question for the reviewer
-1. Since Redshift doesn't support the conflict constraints taught previously, is there any equivalent functionality available as opposed to massagin the data sets to fit the expeced parameters?
-2. May I have some clarification around the purpose of the LOG_JSONPATH parameter in dwh.cfg?
-As a recommendation, I would include context in the instructions to avoid further confusion going forward.
-3. The main function in both create_tables.py and etl.py are very similar except for calling functions to their respective scripts.
-Is it best practice to keep the design this way or would it be better to consolidate once all pieces are functioning as expected?